bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants-part-2.md

 So he mocked up the idea of cold channels.
 So earlier in the example, I think Alice, Robert, whoever said part of this deposit is dedicated to a Lightning channel, right?
-So that Lightning channel is not technically active, there are no nodes talking to each other and stuff, but the funds are dedicated to it, right? it's kind of secretly committed to this Lightning channel, and so typically you do need to create a new on-chain transaction to get funds into that state, but here you have that automatically.
+So that Lightning channel is not technically active, there are no nodes talking to each other and stuff, but the funds are dedicated to it, right?
+It's kind of secretly committed to this Lightning channel, and so typically you do need to create a new on-chain transaction to get funds into that state, but here you have that automatically.
 So it saves you a transaction and you have this secret - what he calls cold channels, or in this case reserves.
 So let's say you're in Phoenix here, and someone sent you 0.1 Bitcoin or whatever, and you've created an on-chain address with this cold channel option.
 So then that would go into what he calls reserves.